LankeyBoard/RulesGraph/generatedRules.md

 slug: JUMP

 ruleType: LIST\
 When jumping, use these formulas to calculate the minimum distances you can go.
-If you are trying to jump further, test your mettle.
+If you are trying to jump further, Test your Mettle.
 The difficulty is equal to 10+1 per foot beyond your standard jump range.
-If you roll below a success, you can spend stamina to increase your roll up to the point of a success if you have the stamina to spend.
+If you roll below a Success, you can spend Stamina to increase your roll up to the point of a Success if you have the Stamina to spend.

 ### Running Leap

 slug: RUNNING-LEAP

 ruleType: RULE\
-If you move up to 10ft before jumping: (4 + 2\*Mettle) ft horizontally (Min 2ft)
+If you move up to 10 ft. before jumping: (4 + 2\*Mettle) ft. horizontally (Min 2 ft.)

 ### Standing Leap

 slug: STANDING-LEAP

 ruleType: RULE\
-(3 + Mettle) ft horizontally (Min 1ft)
+(3 + Mettle) ft. horizontally (Min 1 ft.)

 ### High Jump

 slug: HIGH-JUMP

 ruleType: RULE\
-(1 + Mettle) ft vertically (Min 1ft)
+(1 + Mettle) ft. vertically (Min 1 ft.)

 ## Falling

 slug: FALL

 ruleType: RULE\
 When you fall from a height greater than 10 ft.
-Make an Agility test.
-Pass - 12, Fail - 7.
+Make an Agility Test.
+Pass: 12, Fail: 7.
 For every 5 ft. past 10 ft. the difficulty increases by 2.
-On a pass you take no damage.
-On a fail you take 1d10 per 5 ft.
+On a Pass you take no damage.
+On a fail you take 1d10 bludgeoning damage per 5 ft.
 On a Mixed you take half damage.

 # Lift, Drag, & Pack